All Products

 3. Start the container

-The image includes a built-in model training tool named ljperf.
-The following steps show how to use this tool to start a container and run a training job.
+The image includes a built-in model training tool, ljperf.
+The following example starts the container and runs a training job.

 docker run --rm -it --ipc=host --net=host --privileged egslingjun-registry.cn-wulanchabu.cr.aliyuncs.com/egslingjun/training-nv-pytorch:[tag]